 This is a required field that indicates what product or service you would like support for.
 Select an item from the list.

 After filing a ticket

-After you file a ticket with Acquia Support, you will receive a confirmation e-mail, along with any users whose roles define them as Collaborators on the subscription.
-A member of the Acquia Support team will respond to the ticket and provide assistance as soon as possible, based on the ticket’s urgency and subscription level.
+After you file a ticket, you will receive a confirmation e-mail, along with any users whose roles define them as Collaborators on the subscription.
+A member of the Acquia Support team, or your TAM, will respond to the ticket and provide assistance as soon as possible, based on the ticket’s urgency and subscription level.

-In many instances, a member of the Acquia Support team will request additional information or provide technical recommendations in their response.
+In many instances, Acquia will request additional information or provide technical recommendations in their response.
 When this happens, it is important to provide a timely response and ensure that a technical resource is available (if the issue requires it) to answer questions or assist in implementing application-related fixes.

 Finding a ticket

 You can filter and sort your tickets by subscription, status, urgency, and date.
 You can also search by full text search in all the fields of the tickets.